SiddarthaGundeti/Reverse-the-Digits/README.md

 Let's break down the solution for the coding question 'Reverse the Digits' into simple steps.

 Step 1: Read the number
 First, we need to read the two-digit number from the user.
-We'll use the input() function to get the number as a string.
+We'll use the input() function to get the number as a string.0

 Step 2: Get individual digits
 Now, we'll extract each digit from the given number.
 Since word is a string, we can access its characters using their positions (starting from 0).